rh-mobb/rosa-windows-overcommit-webhook/README.md

 * **Webhook Key** - `tmp/server.key` - The webhook server key.
 * **Webhook Cert** - `tmp/server.crt` - The webhook server certificate, signed by the `tmp/ca.crt` file (above).
-It should be noted that the certificate must be requested with `windows-overcommit-webhook.windows-overcommit-webhook.svc` as the name, as this is the name the Kubernetes API expects.
+It should be noted that the certificate must be requested with `windows-overcommit-webhook.windows-overcommit-webhook.svc` as the common name and/or subject alternative name, as this is the name the Kubernetes API expects.
 Please see the `scripts/gen-certs.sh` for an example.

 2. Create the webhook in the ROSA cluster.
 This step assumes you have a functioning ROSA cluster and your